Comune-Milano/ontologie-iot-urbani/README.md

 - *Electric Mobility* Module: https://w3id.org/urban-iot/electric (preferred prefix _uiote:_)

 The ontologies are complemented by a set of SKOS thesauri referenced by the different modules.

+The development of the first version of the Urban IoT Ontologies is described in the following journal paper:

+> Mario Scrocca, Ilaria Baroni and Irene Celino. _Urban IoT ontologies for sharing and electric mobility_, Semantic Web Journal, [https://doi.org/10.3233/SW-210445](https://doi.org/10.3233/SW-210445), 2021.

 ## Maintenance
 To manage reports or suggested improvements with respect to the ontologies, we recommend to follow the guides provided in [Issues Management](https://github.com/Comune-Milano/ontologie-iot-urbani/wiki/Gestione-Issue).